HE-Arc/lenspector/README.md

 2. Connect to your database server and create a database with a command like `CREATE DATABASE my_database;`
 3. Create the database's tables with `php artisan migrate`.

-You can run `php artisan rollback` if you want to drop the tables for some reason. *As for the database is concerned, you have to drop the schema manually.*
+You can run `php artisan migrate:rollback` if you want to drop the tables for some reason. *As for the database is concerned, you have to drop the schema manually.*

+If you want to rollback the database and fill it with fake datas for development, just run `php artisan migrate:refresh --seed`.
+Then you are ready to test and develop features on the application.